przelewy24/p24-mobile-lib-ios/README.md

 - Foundation.Framework
 - libz

 The above libraries must be added in section „Link Binary With Libraries”, bookmark „Build Phases”.
 The operation must be performed for each Target in which a library is to be used.

 ### Preparation of project

 Add flags „-ObjC” i „-lstdc++” in field „Other Linker Flags” in Target settings.
-In order to ad them, perform the following:
+In order to add them, perform the following:

 - select bookmark „Build Settings” in Target settings
 - set field value „Other Linker Flags” to „-ObjC -lstdc++”.
 Field „Other Linker Flags” is in the „Linking” section
 - The steps above must be performed for each Target in which a library is to be used.

 Add the setting below to the configurational file `Info.plist`  of the application: